(Waterloo, ON) November 13, 2019 – As a chapter of the Huntington Society of Canada (HSC), Young People Affected by

 Family is at the heart of our community

-At the Huntington Society of Canada (HSC), we understand what you’re going through, whether you have the disease yourself, are caring for someone with HD , are gene positive or are at-risk of inheriting HD.
-We are a not-for-profit charitable organization which raises funds to deliver counselling and other support services to individuals and families living with Huntington disease (HD).
+The HSC is a not-for-profit charitable organization which raises funds to deliver counselling and other support services to individuals and families living with Huntington disease (HD).
 The Society works with health and social services professionals to enable them to better serve people living with HD.
 We also fund medical research leading to treatments that will delay or stop the progression of the disease.

 To access more information click on any of the menu items listed below